The Brain (game show): Phase 3: Season final

 The advisory judge will nominate one contestant from those who have won the head-to-heads in the winning team at the end of each competition, as one of the four finalists.
 However, due to the fact that the third match between China and Japan ended with a tie, Robert Desimone nominated one contestant from both of the teams, meaning there would be five finalists in all.
 But Chen Ranran decided to withdraw, meaning the remaining four finalists would play as individuals in the final.

 Each of the four finalists will take on the final challenge for them in the season.
 This challenge is based on their strengths in mental techniques, and it will be extremely harder than those they have been played earlier in the show.
 Regardless of the outcomes of the challenges, a panel of four experts (Wei Kunlin and three advisory judges from the head-to-heads) will all rate the challenge and explain it scientifically, as Wei Kunlin usually did earlier in the series.
 The contestant with the highest combined score is entitled the Grand Champion.

 Season 4: Human vs Supercomputer

 The entire season four (2017 season) is based on the concept "Human vs supercomputer".
 Xiao Du, as an avatar of the Baidu AI system, would be recognised as a special contestant.
-However, if Xiao Du defeated any two human contestants on their nominated challenges, Xiao Du would be straightly qualified as a finalist, so it would be possible that there would be a non-human grand champion of the entire season.
-Competition structure is slightly different from the 2016 season.
+However, if Xiao Du defeated any two human contestants on their nominated challenges, Xiao Du would be directly qualified as a finalist, so it would be possible that there would be a non-human grand champion of the entire season.
+The competition structure is slightly different from the 2016 season.